phntmxyz/sidekick/README.md

 The sidekick to your Flutter app - a CLI that allows you to extend you project with custom tasks

+# Project state

+Woah!
+You found this amazing project without use ever publicly talking about it.

+Stay tuned for our public announcement while we're working hard on getting this baby ready for prime time 👨‍💻

 ## Install

 ## Plugins